TD Asset Management Inc. Sells 2,197 Shares of CBRE Group, Inc. (NYSE:CBRE)

-TD Asset Management Inc. reduced its stake in CBRE Group, Inc. (NYSE:CBRE) by 1.8% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 118,766 shares of the financial services provider’s stock after selling 2,197 shares during the period.
-TD Asset Management Inc.’s holdings in CBRE Group were worth $11,563,000 as of its most recent filing with the Securities and Exchange Commission.
+TD Asset Management Inc. cut its holdings in shares of CBRE Group, Inc. (NYSE:CBRE) by 1.8% during the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 118,766 shares of the financial services provider’s stock after selling 2,197 shares during the period.
+TD Asset Management Inc.’s holdings in CBRE Group were worth $11,563,000 at the end of the most recent quarter.

-CBRE has been the topic of a number of research analyst reports.
-Keefe, Bruyette & Woods upgraded CBRE Group from a “market perform” rating to an “outperform” rating and set a $115.00 price target on the stock in a research report on Tuesday, November 23rd.
+CBRE has been the topic of a number of recent research reports.
 Raymond James increased their price objective on CBRE Group from $103.00 to $108.00 and gave the company an “outperform” rating in a research report on Friday, October 22nd.
+Keefe, Bruyette & Woods upgraded CBRE Group from a “market perform” rating to an “outperform” rating and set a $115.00 price objective on the stock in a research report on Tuesday, November 23rd.
 One research analyst has rated the stock with a hold rating and four have given a buy rating to the company.
 Based on data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average target price of $99.80.

-In other news, CEO Daniel G. Queenan sold 5,000 shares of the stock in a transaction on Wednesday, December 1st.
-The stock was sold at an average price of $97.66, for a total value of $488,300.00.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, insider Michael J. Lafitte sold 10,468 shares of the stock in a transaction on Wednesday, November 3rd.
-The shares were sold at an average price of $104.82, for a total value of $1,097,255.76.
-The disclosure for this sale can be found here.
-Corporate insiders own 0.75% of the company’s stock.

 CBRE Group, Inc engages in the provision of commercial real estate and investment services.
 It operates through the following segments: Advisory Services, Global Workplace Solutions and Real Estate Investments.
 The Advisory Services Segment provides a comprehensive range of services globally, including property leasing, capital markets (property sales and mortgage origination, sales and servicing), property management, project management services and valuation services.